If you’ve wondered, “Can cats eat aloe plants?” stick around!

-What Happens if a Cat Eats Aloe Plants?
+What Happens If a Cat Eats Aloe Plants?

 It’s not unusual to catch a cat eating something she shouldn’t.
-I’ve heard it all, everything from cats licking the floor to cats eating spider webs.
+I’ve heard it all, from cats licking the floor to cats eating spider webs.

 More often than not, it’s a harmless event.
 But from what you’ve already learned about cats eating aloe vera plants, you may be a little more concerned.